 Meliora Testlab – Earthquake Light – has been released.
-In addition to set of fixes, this release comes with a new advanced reporting mode which allows you to customize the criteria of data on your reports in an intuitive manner.
+In addition to a set of fixes, this release comes with a new advanced reporting mode which allows you to customize the criteria of data on your reports in an intuitive manner.
 We’ve also integrated with Stripe to make subscription handling and credit card payments as easy as possible.

 Reporting criteria in advanced mode